Jiang Qing: Coup d'état

-On 5 September 1976, Jiang Qing was informed of the critical illness of Mao Zedong and soon returned to Beijing.
+On 5 September 1976, Jiang was informed of the critical illness of Mao and soon returned to Beijing.
 On the evening of 8 September, she drove to Xinhua News Agency trying to find supporters, and returned to Zhongnanhai late in night, where high-rank Chinese officials and Mao's family members were present.
 Jiang could not fall asleep.
 She needed to confront two other factions within the party, Hua Guofeng, who had already received a note from Mao saying, "With you in charge, I am at ease", and Deng Xiaoping, who was being attacked by Jiang.
 She approached Hua secretly, proposing to expel Deng in the Politburo meeting before Mao's death, but she did not succeed.

 Mao died on 9 September.
 The funeral services were hosted by Wang Hongwen, with a million people assembled at Tiananmen Square to mourn his death.
 Jiang sent a large wreath of chrysanthemums and greenery, as his student and comrade, rather than his widow.
 Hua was the designated successor of Mao and soon became the party chief and became embroiled in a power struggle with the Gang of Four.
 Jiang went to Baoding to rally the 38th Army, preparing to replace Hua as a party chief.
 In response, both Ye Jianying, one of Deng's allies, and Hua mobilised their military forces in Beijing and Guangzhou.
 Xu Shiyou warned a north expedition from Guangzhou, if Jiang had not been arrested in Beijing.
 In 4–5 October, Hua continued to negotiate with Jiang's allies on the personnel arrangement and agreed to continue the talk the following day.